alackles/CMSC-150-WT-23/_pages/syllabus.md

 #### Exams

-One of your two exams may be retaken during the scheduled finals period to give you another opportunity for mastery credit.
+You may optionally take a final exam as one final chance to earn mastery.
+You have the option to let this replace **one** or **both** of your midterm exam grades.
+You must choose before you take the exam whether you want it to replace one or both.

 If you wish to do this, you must let me know **in advance**.

 ### Late Work & Extensions